brock/node-reinstall/README.md

 Complete Node Reinstall.
 See the [SO article](http://stackoverflow.com/a/11178106/2083544) for reference and the related [gist that spawned this repo](https://gist.github.com/brock/5b1b70590e1171c4ab54).
 This deletes everything, yes everything, and re-installs Node and NPM with NVM (or Nave), then re-installs any global NPM modules already installed.

+*Don't have Node.js installed yet?
+No problem.
+It also works as a first-time installer.*

 ## Installation

 With [bpkg](https://github.com/bpkg/bpkg):